 - 1. Voting on Director Nominees in Uncontested Elections. - a.
-We withhold our vote from a director nominee who: - attended less than 75 percent of the company's board and committee meetings without a valid excuse (illness, service to the nation/local government, work on behalf of the company); - were members of the company's board when such board failed to act on a shareholder proposal that received approval of a majority of shares cast for the previous two consecutive years; - received more than 50 percent withheld votes of the shares cast at the previous board election, and the company has failed to address the issue as to why; - is an insider where: (1) such person serves on any of the audit, compensation or nominating committees of the company's board, (2) the company's board performs the functions typically performed by a company's audit, compensation and nominating committees, or (3) the full board is less than a majority independent (unless the director nominee is also the company CEO, in which case we will vote FOR); - is a member of the company's audit committee, when excessive non-audit fees were paid to the auditor, or there are chronic control issues and an absence of established effective control mechanisms. - b.
+We withhold our vote from a director nominee who: - attended less than 75 percent of the company's board and committee meetings without a valid excuse (illness, service to the nation/local government, work on behalf of the company); - received more than 50 percent withheld votes of the shares cast at the previous board election, and the company has failed to address the issue as to why; - is a member of the company's audit committee, when excessive non-audit fees were paid to the auditor, or there are chronic control issues and an absence of established effective control mechanisms: - is a member of the company's compensation committee if the compensation committee ignore a say on pay proposal that a majority of shareholders opposed; - is a member of the company's nominating committee and there are no women on the board (or currently proposed for election to the board). - b.
 We vote for all other director nominees. - 2.
 Chairman and CEO is the Same Person.